NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 #### 9.2.
 How is this mediated by treatment and access to treatment?
 So unsurprisingly, having a mental ilness decreases both work hours, and self-reported productivity when working.
 Thus, a pressing question is whether therapy has an effect on that.

-Four questions ask about treatment or access to treatment:
+Two questions ask about access to treatment:
-- How challenging was it to receive the mental healthcare services you needed within the past 12 months?
-- How challenging is it to find useful information on mental healthcare services?
 - "I am currently receiving the mental healthcare I need."
 - How satisfied are you with the mental healthcare you've received?